egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 [Back to Table 1](#table-1-categories-of-engagement-moves)

 ### Justify

 >An utterance which engage in persuasion through justification or substantiation.
+This move is typically achieved by subordinate clauses or prepositional phrases expressing reasons (e.g., `because`, `considering that`, `given that`, `because of`, `due to`).

 - **Because the steps are made of a smooth, polished—and therefore slippery—stone**, the BTA should’ve taken precautions to clean the steps in such wintry conditions.
 - Accessibility is quite a key factor **because it is evident that the regional centre was built on the basis of good infrastructure**.
 - **Because of the event happening next year**, the housing prices have gone up so rapidly around here.
+- **Given that about a quarter of all employed people move on and off the payrolls of individual firms during the year** , a need to move between firms to climb the career ladder would not seem to be a difficult barrier to surmount .
+- The items had been produced by ANPWS **for the following reasons** : ( a ) to generate publicity ( for some of Australia 's national parks ) , ( b ) to meet existing information requests from school students and the general public ( such as on Australia 's endangered plants ) , ( c ) to generate interest in particular topics ( such as remnant vegetation ) , and ( d ) to explain government policy ( on kangaroo harvesting ) .

 [Back to Table 1](#table-1-categories-of-engagement-moves)